lectron/kosmos/README.md

 ```

 ##Requirements
- * BungeeCord: serve as a proxy server
+ * BungeeCord: serve as a proxy server (equivalent to Nginx or HAProxy in web hosting)
- * Spigot: serve as Minecraft server
+ * Spigot: serve as Minecraft server.
+Spigot is important because it has "--world-dir" flag at startup, which specifies the directory for all world maps.
- * MySQL Server
- * Redis Server (Will plan to not depend on Redis and RedisBungee)
- * RedisBungee plugin (Will plan to not depend on Redis and RedisBungee)
+ * MySQL server: Holding players data like inventories, chests so players can have the same data cross servers
+ * Redis server: Holding sessions, healthchecks, lists of available servers data.

+##Dependencies
+ Dependencies are Java plugins, libraries, and classes that serve as prerequisites for Minecraftly plugins to run.
+As development goes, we aim to remove all dependencies, as much as possible, so the software isn't dependent on any external factor.
+That's how we build loosely coupled software.
+ * RedisBungee plugin: Currently acts as a bridge between Minecraftly plugins and Redis server
- * Vault plugin (for permissions hook)
+ * Vault plugin: Acts as a bridge between Minecraftly and permissions plugins.
- * ProtocolLib plugin (Will plan to not depend on ProtocolLib)
+ * ProtocolLib plugin: It's dependent somehow.
+Will work to remove this dependency.

 ##How is it better than [Minecraft Realms](https://minecraft.net/realms)?
  Minecraftly is better than Minecraft Realms in many ways.
 First, let's look at how complex and redundant Minecraft Realms is